kamilakaioana/kamilakaioana/README.md

 :mortar_board: IT: Web Development :computer: Bachelor of Laws - LLB :balance_scale:

- :rocket: I’m looking for opportunities for starting work in tech area, and contributing to the company, and team success.

  📫 How to reach me: kamilaaleixocosta@hotmail.com

 :round_pushpin: I'm from Brazil